The Nintendo DSi was launched in late 2008 in Japan, but if you lived outside of Japan, you had to wait until early 2009.

 Well, the reason I love it is because the controls are really simple, but there’s also a really good narrative that helps guide the game along.
 Although it becomes really difficult at times, the difficult moments are still made fun, and it has to be one of the only games that I’ve played over the last while that doesn’t require any additional buttons but that I’ve still had an extremely good time playing.

-Plus, it is also a good game to play if you want to get your frustrations out, especially if those frustrations extend to certain politicians or leaders of countries (and no, I’m not going to mention any here).
+Plus, it is also a good game to play if you want to get your frustrations out, especially if those frustrations extend to certain politicians or leaders of countries (and no, I don’t think of ANYONE in particular each time I have to throw a Kirby at a wall).

 game 5: Mystery Tales of Time travel